belle2/basf2/gbasf2/README.txt

 type="data"
 #estimated Maximum CPU Time (in seconds)
 cputime="864200"
+# Files to be sent with the job
+inputfiles = 'file1.txt,file2.txt'

 You can then invoke gBasf2 using the steering file and it will do the rest: